hmammana/javascript-style-guide/README.md

 ### [WIP]

 ## Module Pattern
+- Create a component into a file with the same name.
 - Should start with an Immediately-Invoked Function Expression (IIFE).
 - Use `'use strict';` at the top of the IIFE.
-- Create the component into a file with the same name.
+- Declare methods on its `prototype` property.
+- Private members should be named with a trailing underscore.
+- Use `events` instead of `callbacks`.
 - Keep your components small.

 ```js